UK GDPR Policy

 4. Responsibilities under the General Data Protection Regulation

-4.1 Strategic Maintenance Planning Ltd. is a data controller and data processor under the GDPR.
+4.1 Strategic Maintenance Planning Ltd. is a data controller and data processor under the UK GDPR.

-4.2 Top Management and all those in managerial or supervisory roles throughout Strategic Maintenance Planning Ltd. are responsible for developing and encouraging good information handling practices within the organisation; responsibilities are set out in individual job descriptions.
+4.2 Senior management and all those in managerial or supervisory roles throughout Strategic Maintenance Planning Ltd. are responsible for developing and encouraging good information handling practices within the organisation; responsibilities are set out in individual job descriptions.

 4.3.1 development and implementation of the PIMS as required by this policy; and